PatCH0816/caption-driven-xai/doc/source/80_conclusion.md

 - Engineering suitable captions is a science in itself.
 Regarding captions, since CLIP is the core component of the caption-based explainable AI method, only concepts known to CLIP should be used in the captions.
 Captions describing concepts not present in CLIP's space of concepts will not result in the expected performance.
 This disadvantage is particularly concerning since the custom dataset CLIP has been trained on remains proprietary.
 Thankfully, the open-CLIP open-source implementation trained on the LAION dataset addresses this problem.
 - While the caption-based explainable AI method can detect the highly correlated color bias used in the modified MNIST dataset, the cosine similarities did not change as much as expected.
 Part of the explanation is that only $\frac{3840}{22720} = 16.9\%$ of all activation maps from the standalone model were integrated into the caption-based explainable AI model using network surgery to maintain CLIP's concept space.
 This raises the question if it is possible to identify biases with a low correlation to the ground truth labels.
 - CLIP would need to be finetuned for specific problems like recognizing diseases on x-rays.
 - The caption-based explainable AI method is continuously focusing on the whole image.
-For images with several concepts combined, like a note with the text "iPad" stuck to an apple placed on a table, the results could be ambiguous depending on the dominant feature.
+For busy images with several concepts, like a note with the text "iPad" stuck to an apple, the results could be ambiguous depending on the dominant feature.

 \noindent
 **Black swan**